The Quality Calorie Diet

 One is to limit the intake of alcohol.
 We also know that people who are overweight are at higher risk for gout and weight loss is important in preventing gout flares.
 A low fat, heart healthy diet is valuable because high fat diets can increase the retention of uric acid.

 Legumes such as peas, peanuts, beans and soy products contain moderate levels of purines.
 These ingredients can be included in the diet carefully, however.
-Many foods other than legumes contain purine molecules, however.
-The foods more likely to provoke a flare of gout are most organ meats (kidneys, liver, sweetbreads), game meats (like venison), anchovies, sardines, herring, mackerel and scallops.
+Many foods other than legumes contain purine molecules, and those foods more likely to provoke a flare of gout are most organ meats (kidneys, liver, sweetbreads), game meats (like venison), anchovies, sardines, herring, mackerel and scallops.

 Ask Dr. Gourmet